pitastrudl/wekanwiki/Windows.md

 - Or: try to modify start-wekan.sh etc to run wekan at http://ip-address or http://example.com
 - You could try to proxy from IIS SSL website to Wekan localhost port, for example when ROOT_URL=https://example.com and PORT=3001 , and you make IIS config that supports websockets proxy to Wekan http port 3001.

-## d) Probaby does not work: [Install from source directly on Windows](https://github.com/wekan/wekan/wiki/Install-Wekan-from-source-on-Windows) to get Wekan running natively on Windows. [git clone on Windows has been fixed](https://github.com/wekan/wekan/issues/977).
+## e) Probaby does not work: [Install from source directly on Windows](https://github.com/wekan/wekan/wiki/Install-Wekan-from-source-on-Windows) to get Wekan running natively on Windows. [git clone on Windows has been fixed](https://github.com/wekan/wekan/issues/977).
 Related: [running standalone](https://github.com/wekan/wekan/issues/883) and [nexe](https://github.com/wekan/wekan/issues/710).

 ## Related